Tension test on steel rod is the type of test that is used to assess the properties of mild steel, tore steel and high tensile steel under tension.

 After the calculation; the graph is plotted between stress and strain using the calculated data.

-The following result is obtained after the lab experiment on steel rod.
+The following result is obtained after the lab experiment on the steel rod.

 1. Young’s Modulus …………….
 (N/mm2)